OPEN INNOVATION REGIONAL CONNECT

 This project involves the creation and usage of a digital open innovation platform that actively sources solutions from innovative individuals, start-ups, ideas and companies to solve current and pressing problems in health, education, agriculture and tourism.
 Through four open innovation opportunity programmes, each addressing an identified need in the respective sector, the public will be invited to submit a potential solution to address the need.
 Through this open innovation process, applicants are provided with an access point to enter a competitive market, and potentially gain access to interested investors.
 Individuals, teams or corporations that are selected will undergo a 3 month incubation programme at BITRI, and receive valuable innovation training by RIIS, in order to create their own sustainable business.

 The Research Institute for Innovation and Sustainability (RIIS), along with their Batswana partners; The Botswana Institute for Technology, Research and Innovation (BITRI) and Brynston Creations, launched the second Southern Africa Innovation Support Programme, aimed at addressing challenges in the Health, Education, Agriculture and Tourism (HEAT) sectors through open innovation in the SADC region.
 Successful challenge entrants will receive support, including a three month incubation at BITRI which includes pitching training, business validation assistance and the opportunity to potentially receive start-up funding from relevant venture capitalists.

-Our tourism and agriculture open innovation challenges are now open for submissions.
-For the full challenge briefs and submission requirements, please visit the individual challenge pages.
+Our education open innovation challenge is now open for submissions.
+For the full challenge brief and submission requirements, please visit the page below.